rbtLong/CurryingConnections/README.md

 }
 ```

-We use .Rows() which returns a Dictionary<string, object> that represents a row (where the key is the column's
+We use .Row() which returns a Dictionary<string, object> that represents a row (where the key is the column's
 name--always of type string, the value of that column and is whatever object it is).
 In many cases, this allows
 us to forward the data model straight to the front-end as json.